sysgears/apollo-universal-starter-kit/docs/Importing Modules.md

 ## Importing Custom Modules

-Apollo Universal Starter Kit is a Yarn Workspaces project, and so it uses symlinks when resolving dependencies.
+Apollo Universal Starter Kit is a Yarn Workspaces project.
 You can read about workspaces in the [Yarn documentation].
 For now, we focus on how to import modules in our starter kit.

-We recommend using **absolute imports** rather than relative links.
+We recommend using **absolute imports** rather than relative paths.
 For example, in `styles.less` (located in your custom module) you need to import the basic styles from another module the following way:

 ```less